-Policy RS6 - Conserving and Enhancing Radford Semele's Landscape Character (Details in Appendices,4, 5, 6 and 7)
+Policy RS6 - Conserving and Enhancing Radford Semele's Landscape Character (Details in Appendices, 4, 5, 6 and 7)

-Any new development must protect, conserve and enhance the area's landscape character by:
+Any new development must protect, conserve, or enhance the area's landscape character by:

 - a) protecting the historic character and settlement pattern of the area.
 Particularly the distinct settlement of Radford Semele, individual farmsteads and key heritage assets; - b) retaining the network of water features of rivers, streams, ponds and canals; - c) looking to open up any existing culverts on a site providing more open space/green infrastructure for greater amenity and biodiversity; and the creation of new culverts should be kept to a minimum.
-New culverts will need consent from the Lead Local Flood authority (LLFA) and should be kept to the minimum length. - d) protecting the mosaic of woodland, trees and hedgerows; - e) planting new hedgerows and improving redundant and gappy existing hedgerows; - f) by protecting the essential character and quality of the following views within the Parish of Radford Semele as shown on Policy Map 6:

-RS6/1 - view east from Canal Bridge when entering Radford Semele from Leamington;

-RS6/2 - view of Church and Church Fields from corner of A425/Offchurch Lane;

-RS6/3 - view east looking from St Nicholas Graveyard;

-RS6/4 - view looking east from corner of Semele Park development;

-RS6/5 - view from footpath south of new Spring Lane development;
+New culverts will need consent from the Lead Local Flood authority (LLFA) and should be kept to the minimum length. - d) protecting the mosaic of woodland, trees and hedgerows; - e) planting new hedgerows and improving redundant and gappy existing hedgerows; - f) by protecting the essential character and quality of the following views within the Parish of Radford Semele as shown on Policy Map 6: - RS6/1 view east from Canal Bridge when entering Radford Semele from Leamington; - RS6/2 view of Church and Church Fields from corner of A425/Offchurch Lane; - RS6/3 view east looking from St Nicholas Graveyard; - RS6/4 view looking east from corner of Semele Park development; - RS6/5 view from Valley Woods looking south-east; - RS6/6 view from Valley Road Looking south-east, and - RS6/7 views from Crown Hill Trig Point. - g) retaining and improving existing Public Rights of Way, and, where possible and feasible, creating new Public Rights of Way; - h) screening urban forms of development and having appropriate transitions from urban to rural areas; and - i) in appropriate locations, introduce new planting of coverts and tree belts to restore the Feldon Parklands character.